-A provisional suspension can only be imposed if the athlete is given an opportunity for a provisional or an expedited hearing.
+A provisional suspension can only be imposed if the athlete is given an opportunity for a provisional or expedited hearing.

 Where a provisional suspension has been imposed in relation to an A Sample adverse analytical finding, and the athlete has requested that the B Sample be analysed, and where the B Sample does not confirm the A Sample analysis, then the provisional suspension shall be rescinded immediately.

 An athlete that is charged with an anti-doping rule violation has the right to a fair hearing.
-The anti-doping organization that initiated sample collection is responsible for determining what sanctions will apply to each individual case.
+The anti-doping organisation that initiated sample collection is responsible for determining what sanctions will apply to each individual case.

 Where the ADS Anti-Doping Rules apply, the hearing will be held before the National Anti-Doping Disciplinary Committee (NADC).
 The NADC is a national tribunal body independent of ADS and the National Sports Associations (NSA), and is appointed by the Ministry of Culture, Community and Youth (MCCY).
-The NADC will hear cases of possible anti-doping rule violation and decide on the appropriate consequences.
+The NADC will hear cases of possible anti-doping rule violations and decide on the appropriate consequences.

 Decisions made by the NADC or alternative hearing body may be appealed.
 Depending on the status of the athlete, the appeal may be heard by the Court of Arbitration for Sport (CAS) or the National Anti-Doping Appeals Committee (NAAC).
 The NAAC is a national appeals body independent of ADS and NSAs, and is appointed by the MCCY.